arclabs561/runctl/docs/AWS_DASHBOARD_INTERPRETATION.md

 1. Check **IAM → Users → admin** in console
 2. Enable MFA on admin user
 3. Delete unused access key
-4. Consider creating limited-permission user for trainctl
+4. Consider creating limited-permission user for runctl
 5. Use your 34 roles for temporary credentials

 The dashboard is correct about root user security, but doesn't show IAM user issues.
 Check the Users section for admin user details.